Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Chialvo map under the action of electromagnetic flux coupling

 \section{Chialvo map under the action of electromagnetic flux coupling}

 Chialvo introduced a two dimensional discrete neuron system given by

-where $x$ denotes the activation or potential variable, $y$ denotes the recovery like variable.
+where $x$ denotes the activation or potential variable, and $y$ denotes the recovery like variable.
 The parameters are $a,b,c,k_{0}$ where $a$ represents the time constant of recovery $(a<1)$, $b$ denotes the activation dependence of the recovery process $(b<1)$, $c$ denotes the offset, and $k_{0}$ the parameter which can act either as a constant bias or as a time dependent additive perturbation.
 In this paper, we have considered $k_{0}$ to be time independent parameter.
 The Chialvo neuron is now improved considering the effect of electromagnetic flux.
 A memristor is usually effective in describing the effects of electromagnetic flux in neuron systems.
 From a physical point of view, it bridges the gap between the effect of describing the electromagnetic induction and membrane potential of the neuron.
 Due to the electromagnetic flux, we have an induced induction current given by

 We see that the effect of electromagnetic induction and electric field can be described via induction current.
 Here $\phi$ denotes the magnetic flux across the neuron membrane, $k$ represents the strength of electromagnetic flux coupling and $M(\phi)$ denotes the memconductance of magnetic flux controlled memristor.
+We note that $k$ can take both positive and negative values.
 Researchers have used many forms of memconductance function and it was mentioned in \cite{Ch12} about the importance of memristors in understanding about the action potential in neurons.
 In this study we take the commonly used memdconductance function given by $M(\phi) = \alpha + 3 \beta \phi^2$.
 Thus under the action of electromagnetic flux, the Chialvo neuron in \eqref{eq:ChialvoMap} can be improved to the following map